What’s so famous about Gobi?

 Wild Bactrian Camel

 The Bactrian camels are mammals of the family Camelidae that is native to the steppes of Central Asia.
 The Bactrian camel has two humps on its back, in contrast to the single-humped dromedary camel.
-The Bactrian camel is well adapted to life in the harsh conditions of the Semi-Desert region.
+The Bactrian camel is well adapted to life in the harsh climate conditions of the Semi-Desert region.

 The Bactrian camel can go for long periods without drinking water.
 This is because the camel can store water in its hump, which is then used to keep the camel hydrated during times of drought.